7RU7H/Archive/Web-Hacking/OWASP-top-whatever-historic-definitions.md

 SQLi see [[SQLInjection]], XSS(2021 included as an injection attack) [[XXS-Cheatsheet]], template-injection like: [[Server-Side-Template-Injection-Cheatsheet]]

 ## Insecure Desgin
 Where the web application design is fundementally flawed.
+OWASP *"An insecure design cannot be fixed by a perfect implementation as by definition, needed security controls were never created to defend against specific attacks"*

 ## Security Misconfiguration
 Mismanaged security configurations of web server stack, underlying os, databases, external services.
 No brufe force prevention or restrictions on [[Bypassing-Rate-Limits]]